 Australia sees itself as a great sporting nation and the ANZAC Day match between the AFL clubs Collingwood and Essendon is played every year at the MCG.
 This modern day tradition brings record crowds of Australians to see the two clubs play on the day and is only beaten in crowd numbers by the AFL finals.
 In keeping with the sentiment of the day, the ANZAC Medal is given to the player on the day who best exemplifies the Anzac Spirit.
 Rugby League Football has the ANZAC Test and Club ANZAC Game.
 The ANZAC Test is played between the Australian and New Zealand national teams.
 The National Rugby League (NRL) has a match between St George Illawarra Dragons and the Sydney Roosters each year to commemorate Anzac Day.

 'Can You Hear Australai's Heroes Marching' - ideal song for schools for the ANZAC Centenary 2014 - 2018.
 The official website for the song is here.
 Many schools in Australia have used this song for commemorative purposes over the past 14 years, especially for ANZAC Day and Remembrance Day.

 Please Note: All content on this website remains the property of the respective copyright holders.
 The song may not be used for any commercial purposes whatsoever.
 Peter Barnes holds copyright for 'Can you hear Australia's heroes marching?'.
 Any commercial use of the song without the author's consent will be in violation of copyright.
 The mp3 and music download for the Australian war heroes song can be used for commemorative and personal use only.
-The photographs on this website (not the background one) were taken by Peter Barnes.The photo at the top is the Ballarat Arch of Victory which is the entrance to to the Avenue of Honour.
+The photographs on this Anzac Day facts website (not the background one) were taken by Peter Barnes.The photo at the top is the Ballarat Arch of Victory which is the entrance to to the Avenue of Honour.
 The next one down is the entrance to the Adelaide River War Cemetery in the Northern Territory.
 The photo just above is a Vietnam War Memorial in the city of Adelaide.
-Disclaimer: Information on this website comes from sources that can be considered to be reliable, however, we take no responsibility and will not be held liable for any errors in the information on this website.
+Disclaimer: Anzac Day facts information on this website comes from sources that can be considered to be reliable, however, we take no responsibility and will not be held liable for any errors in the information on this website.
 For instance, battle and/or war casualty numbers can vary from different sources.